-For each of the $7 \times 6 = 42$ conditions, 2,000 datasets were generated by sampling the nine observed variables jointly from a multivariate normal distribution.
-To simulate the planned missing data design, the first half of each dataset set all values for variables \mathcal{Y}{13} , \mathcal{Y}{23} , and \mathcal{Y}{33} to 'missing'; the same was done for \mathcal{Y}{12} , \mathcal{Y}{22} , and \mathcal{Y}{32} in the second half of each dataset.
-Using lavaan 0.6-5 (Rosseel, 2012), I fit a CTUM-MTMM model to each synthetic split-ballot dataset using maximum-likelihood under ignorability ('full-information maximum likelihood').
-I then recorded whether the model converged using the default tolerance and whether the solution was 'admissible' - that is, whether all variance matrices were positive-definite.
-R code for the simulation can be found in the Appendix B.
+For each of the $7 \times 6 = 42$ conditions, 2000 datasets were generated by sampling the nine observed variables jointly from a multivariate normal distribution.
+To simulate the planned missing data design, the first half of each dataset set all values for variables $y{13}$ , $y{23}$ , and $y{33}$ to "missing"; the same was done for $y{12}$ , $y{22}$ , and $y{32}$ in the second half of each dataset.
+Using lavaan 0.6-5 (Rosseel, 2012), I fit a CTUM MTMM model to each synthetic split-ballot dataset using maximum-likelihood under ignorability ("full-information maximum likelihood").
+I then recorded whether the model converged using the default tolerance and whether the solution was "admissible" - i.e. whether all variance matrices were positive-definite.
+R code for the simulation can be found in the Appendix.

-Figure 5.3 shows the results of the simulation study.
-The left-hand side of Figure 5.3 shows the proportion of 'admissible' estimate sets.
+Figure 3 shows the results of the simulation study.

+The left-hand side of Figure 3 shows the proportion of "admissible" estimate sets.
 As expected, this proportion simply increases as the sampling variance decreases.
-As shown above, distance to the rank deficiency, δ , interacts with the sample size to increase the admissible solutions; the further the population is from the rank deficiency, the stronger the influence of sample size.
-An exceptional case is the rank-deficient point itself, $\delta = 0$; at this point increasing the sample size does not ultimately lead to 100% admissibility, regardless of sample size.
+As shown above, distance to the rank deficiency, $\delta$ , interacts with the sample size to increase the admissible solutions; the further the population is from the rank deficiency, the stronger the influence of sample size.
+An exceptional case is the rank-deficient point itself, $\delta = 0$ ; at this point increasing the sample size does not ultimately lead to 100% admissibility, regardless of sample size.
 For smaller distances, enormous sample sizes are needed to counteract the variance inflation.
-For example, at δ = 0.01, even 100,000 cases is not enough to yield 80% admissible solution sets.
+For example, at $\delta = 0.01$ , even 100,000 cases is not enough to yield 80% admissible solution sets.